Table of Contents

 Financial mistakes are something most new parents work hard to avoid, but this isn't always easy.
 They face a myriad of new expenses — from paying for prenatal doctors' visits to buying a crib — almost as soon as they find out they're expecting.

 The good news?
 The majority of today's new parents are millennials.
-Sure, they may have more student debt than any previous generation, but they also plan and save for children more than their parents or grandparents did, according to USA Today.
+Sure, they may have more student debt than any previous generation, but they also plan and save for children more than other generations.1

 However, this doesn't mean prospective new parents don't make financial missteps.
 Here are five common financial pitfalls new parents could avoid.

 1. Saving for College — Not Retirement

 Are you saving for your child's college education and not putting money away for your retirement?
 This decision could put you in a tight spot financially in your golden years.